 By the way, Glebova – Sudeikina participated in performances of both classical and modern dance at the Maly Theatre and Liteiny Theatre, performed in private lounges and cabarets.

 In 1918 Yuri Annenkov wrote ballet-pantomime special for Sudeikina.

 In the autumn of 1924 Olga emigrated.
 At first she went to Berlin, and then to Paris.
 Sudeikina translated French poetry into Russian, studied painting and sculpture.
 Even before the emigration Glebova – Sudeikina was fond of dolls and figurines.
 She left Russia with a suitcase full of porcelain, which allowed her to have money abroad.
-In Paris, she continued to make painted porcelain sculptures, participated in handicraft exhibitions in Paris (1932).
-In 1934-35 her figurines and dolls were exhibited in Galliera Museum.
+Moreover, in Paris, she continued to make painted porcelain sculptures, participated in handicraft exhibitions in 1932.
+In 1934-35 her figurines and dolls were exhibited in the Galliera Museum.

-Sudeikina performed at the literary evenings dedicated to Russian poets, recited poems.
+Besides, Sudeikina performed at the literary evenings dedicated to Russian poets, she recited poems.

 In Paris, Olga Sudeikina was known by the nickname “La Dame aux oiseaux” – “The Lady with the birds”, because she was an owner of many feathered creatures.

-Many famous Russian poets, such as Blok, Fyodor Sologub, Georgy Ivanov, Kuzmin, Rozhdestvensky, Severianin, Khlebnikov dedicated their poems to Glebova-Sudeikina.
+Many famous Russian poets, including Blok, Fyodor Sologub, Georgy Ivanov, Kuzmin, Rozhdestvensky, Severianin, Khlebnikov dedicated their poems to Glebova-Sudeikina.

 Her husband Sergei Sudeikin painted a lot of her portraits.

-Olga Sudeikina died of consumption on January 19, 1945 in Paris and was buried in the cemetery of Sainte-Genevieve-des-Bois.
+Olga Sudeikina died of consumption on January 19, 1945 in Paris and was buried at the cemetery of Sainte-Genevieve-des-Bois.